-- Administrative Costs – For administering the policy.
+- Administrative Costs – For administering the policy

-- Mortality Cost – Applied toward the death benefit coverage.
+- Mortality Cost – Applied toward the death benefit coverage

-- Investment or Savings Portion – Applied toward the savings/investment feature after the above costs have been applied.
+- Investment or Savings Portion – Applied toward the savings/investment feature after the above costs have been applied

-Most policies offer a guaranteed minimum interest rate that your savings portion (cash value) earns, such as 1.5%, but again, only the premium directed into cash value (what’s left over after expenses) is guaranteed to earn this interest.
+Most policies offer a guaranteed minimum interest rate that your savings portion (cash value) earns, such as 1.5%, but keep in mind that only that is not a guaranteed interest on your gross payments.